16.1 SOCIAL EVENTS

 The Law Students Association (LSA) is the student government of the Law School.
 It is comprised of five elected representatives from each class, plus one elected representative from the LL.M. candidates, and an elected representative from the incoming transfer students.
 The student body elects the President of LSA and the class representatives, and LSA itself then fills the remaining positions.
 LSA plays several major roles in the life of the Law School.

 LSA plans several events that allow Law Students to socialize together outside of the Law School.
-Each quarter features one “mega-party” in downtown Chicago, with the “Party of the First Part” in Autumn quarter, “Over the Hump” in Winter quarter, and “Prom” in Spring quarter.
+Each quarter features one “mega-party” in downtown Chicago, with the “Party of the First Part” in autumn quarter, “Over the Hump” in winter quarter, and “Prom” in spring quarter.
 Throughout the year, LSA also sponsors events both in and out of the Law School.
 This past year featured get-togethers at the Law School (e.g., barbecues), as well as trips to various athletic/cultural events.

 Another major responsibility of LSA is overseeing the Law School’s nearly seventy Student Organizations.
 This role includes providing funding, as well as working with the various groups to access funding from various other sources.
 Each year, LSA also works with individuals who seek to start new organizations to ensure continued vitality and diversity in the range of activities available to students.
-The best source for information on starting a student organization is the Student Organization Handbook, which is available at http://www.law.uchicago.edu/students/organizations/handbook.
+The best source for information on starting a student organization is the Student Organization Handbook, available at http://www.law.uchicago.edu/students/organizations/handbook.
 Once a group becomes an official Law School organization, the name of the group may be listed in appropriate Law School directories and publications.
 In addition, it will qualify for tax exempt status when making purchases (see the Student Affairs Administrator for a tax exempt letter).
 Student groups are strongly encouraged to consider requesting additional funding from the University’s Student Government (SG) and other funding sources across the Midway.
-For more information about available funding sources, contact the Associate Director of Student Affairs.
+For more information about available funding sources, contact the Student Affairs Administrator.

 LSA representatives also regularly interact with the Administration in making institutional planning decisions.
 To assist in this task, LSA may form committees to make specific recommendations to LSA about changes that would improve the Law School.